jsonnet-libs/jsonnet-training-course/lessons/lesson2/lesson.md

 should be installed, as this is a Git source it refers to a Git hash.
 Additionally it also tracks a checksum value in `sum`.

-With the lock file in place, calling `jb install` without param

 ---

 ```